Report: Inmate who escaped from Missouri jail captured in N.O.

 NEW ORLEANS – A double-murder suspect who escaped from jail in Missouri on Oct.
-15 has been arrested in New Orleans on Saturday afternoon, The New Orleans Advocate reports.
+15 was arrested in New Orleans on Saturday, according to Louisiana State Police.

-William Joshua Carter, 27, was one of two men inmate who escaped from the jail, according to the Sheriff’s Office in Pemiscot County, Missouri.
-The two escaped through an air duct, jumped over a fence and then managed to elude a manhunt.
+William Joshua Carter, 27, escaped from the Pemiscot County Jail along with another inmate, Joseph Latamondeer.
+Carter was being held on two counts of first-degree murder after he purposefully rammed a vehicle into his estranged wife and another man in June 2016, police in Missouri said.

-Carter was facing a first-degree murder charge after police said he purposefully rammed a vehicle into his wife, 26-year-old Heather Hampton Carter and 25-year-old Aaron Campbell in Kennett Missouri in June 2016.
-Campbell died at the scene of the incident and Carter was pronounced dead at a hospital in Memphis.
+A nationwide manhunt for Carter was being conducted by the U.S. Marshals Service and authorities in Missouri.

 © 2017 WWL-TV